python-jsonschema/check-jsonschema/README.md

 - check-renovate:
-    Validate RenovateBot config against the schema provided by Renovate (does not support config in package.json or JSON5)
+    Validate RenovateBot config against the schema provided by Renovate (does not support config in package.json).
+JSON5 support requires additional installation of a JSON5 parser

 ## Example Usage